Seagate/cortx-experiments/daos-cortx/docs/datamovment_with_s3.md

 Daos node will be required to create pools, containers and storing objects in it.

-* Install s3 cli on Daos node
+* Install s3 cli on daos node

-Aws s3 cli installed on DOAS node will be used to storing/retrieving objects to/from CORTX node.
+Aws s3 cli installed on DOAS node will be used to storing/retrieving objects to/from cortx node.

 ## Setup cortx node